chinmayarvind23/AIvaluate/project-plan.md

 - **Change Implementation**: Changes will be implemented by following the implementation plan and adhering to best practices and guidelines.
 - **Testing and Validation**: Changes will be throughly tested to ensure they function as intended and do not negatively impact the platform.
 Testing could include unit tests, integration tests, and user acceptance tests.
 - **Documentation and Training**: All changes will be documented, including the rationale, implementation steps, and testing results.
 We will update stakeholders on new features or changes.
 - **Review and Closure**: As a team we will review the implemented changes to ensure they meet the intended objectives and are functioning correctly.
-Once we cna guarenteed the change was successful the change request is closed, and any lessons learned are documented for future references
+Once we cna guarenteed the change was  the change request is closed, and any lessons learned are documented for future references
 ### Communications
 - We will communicate as a team through in-person meetings, as well as the popular social media platform, Discord.
 - This is also where we will have occasional meetings related to the project, and discuss the project if not in person.